vivaria/edisonrul.ing/docs/source/cards/p/pyramid-energy.md

 ### Card Rulings

-●You can activate Pyramid Energy during the Damage Step.
+*   You can activate Pyramid Energy during the Damage Step.
-●The effect of Pyramid Energy is not applied to monsters summoned after Pyramid Energy’s resolution.
+*   The effect of Pyramid Energy is not applied to monsters summoned after Pyramid Energy’s resolution.